aansmirnov/twitcher/README.md

 - Notification when user follow / subscribe to a channel;
 - Display a channel moderators and vips;
 - Unban users;
-- Build for Windows / MacOS / Linux;
+- Build for Windows / MacOS / Linux.